Thirty-three declarations. A compiled, AI-friendly surface for fast, secure APIs.

 Carrier has named records, enums, arrays, optionals, and a tight scalar set.
 Validation and DB metadata attach with @-annotations.

-StringUTF-8 stringInt · Float64-bit integer / floating pointBoolbooleanUUIDUUIDTime · Datetimestamp · calendar dateJson · Voidarbitrary JSON · no valueT[]array of TT?optional T
+StringUTF-8 stringInt · Floatchecked i64 / 64-bit floating pointBoolbooleanUUIDUUIDTime · Datetimestamp · calendar dateJson · Voidarbitrary JSON · no valueVector(N)pgvector-backed embeddingT[]array of TT?optional T

 @length(min, max)string length bounds@range(min, max)numeric bounds@emailemail format validation@primary · @uniqueidentity · uniqueness@indexDB index@belongs_to(Model)relation metadata@versionoptimistic concurrency field